jh3nd3rs0n/jargyle/README.md

 At the time of this writing, the SOCKS5 RESOLVE command is an additional SOCKS5 command made for Jargyle.
 It is not a part of the SOCKS5 protocol specification.

-Any further expressions, names, and terms are based off the SOCKS5 protocol specification described in RFC [1928](https://datatracker.ietf.org/doc/html/rfc1928).
+The following is the SOCKS5 RESOLVE command specification described in expressions, names, and terms that are based off the SOCKS5 protocol specification described in RFC [1928](https://datatracker.ietf.org/doc/html/rfc1928):

 A SOCKS request with the RESOLVE command is represented as `X'04'` in the `CMD` field.
 In the SOCKS request, the `ATYP` field SHOULD be `X'03'` (DOMAINNAME) and the `DST.ADDR` field SHOULD be a fully-qualified domain name with the first octet containing the number of octets of the name that follows.
 The `DST.PORT` field in the SOCKS request can be of any value in network octet order (`X'0000'` to `X'FFFF'` inclusive).